 The pros of an automatic car

-- Ease of driving – many drivers favour the automatic transmission over the manual, due to how convenient it is.
-You don’t have to operate the clutch to ensure you move through your gears to pick up the pace or slow down, but also it’s as simple as selecting “D” for drive or “R” for reverse.
+- Ease of driving – many drivers favour the automatic transmission over the manual due to how convenient it is.
+You don’t have to operate the clutch to ensure you move through your gears to pick up the pace or slow down, it’s as simple as selecting “D” for drive or “R” for reverse.

 - A seamless ride – With a manual gearbox, sometimes if you don’t transition correctly through the gears, it can become a jerky experience.
 Therefore, with an automatic gearbox, you can have a smooth ride.